maximweiss57/AWS-Nignx-task/README.md

 configured the AWS CLI with the needed credentials.

 This repo contains:
-- A Dockerfile to build a Docker image based on the official Nginx image, with a custom index.html file that returnes "yo this is nignx".
+- A dockerfile to build a Docker image based on the official Nginx image, with a custom index.html file that returnes "yo this is nignx".
 note: the dockerfile is only for demonstration purposes, when terraform runs, it will build the image and run the container on the main instance using "user data" script.

 - Few terraform files to deploy the Docker container on AWS.